bombchus/z64-music-wiki/docs/advanced/formmask.md

 # Using Formmask
 This page details how to use the **Formmask** feature added in version 1.15.0.21 of the *Majora's Mask* randomizer.
 Formmask is the ability to enable and disable specific sequence channels depending on Link's current form or state; this allows the creation of more dynamic sequences than is normally possible in the vanilla game.

-A form refers to Link's different physical forms with the following being available with Formmask: Hylian, Deku, Goron, and Zora; a state refers to the different game states with the following being available with Formmask: swimming, combat, Goron spike rolling, and riding Epona.
+A form refers to Link's different physical forms with the following being available with Formmask: Hylian, Deku, Goron, and Zora.
+A state refers to the different game states with the following being available with Formmask: swimming, combat, Goron spike rolling, and riding Epona.

 !!! warning "Non-Useable Categories"
     At the time of writing this, Formmask does not currently work with fanfares or combat music.
 If using formmask with them, then the randomizer will just play all available channels instead.
 Because of this, it is discouraged to use formmask with any of the following categories: